--Facilitator's instructions -Success stories & best practices
+-Success stories & best practices

-- Ask participants to reflect on and share their experiences with stigma and discrimination. - After they have shared, summarise and explain that negative stories and experiences help to reinforce fear among People Living with HIV- fear of disclosure and fear of breach of confidentiality and in turn prevent many from seeking prevention, care and support services. - 3.
+- 1. Ask participants to reflect on and share their experiences with stigma and discrimination. - 2.
+After participants have shared, summarise and explain that negative stories and experiences help to reinforce fear among People Living with HIV - fear of disclosure and fear of breach of confidentiality - and in turn prevent many from seeking prevention, care and support services. - 3.
 Highlight any positive stories shared and explain that one way of countering those negative stories is to draw attention to positive stories and best practices.
-Explain that you will now share some stories of how People Living with HIV are coping with and overcoming stigma and the increase in more accepting attitudes of Health Workers towards PLHIV.
+Explain that you will now share some stories of how People Living with HIV are coping with and overcoming stigma.
 Share the stories below and any others you are aware of.

-Success Story 1: Jamaican Health Ministry Launches HIV Anti-stigma Campaign
+Success Story 1: Jamaican Health Ministry Launches HIV Anti-Stigma Campaign